astik/angular-combine/README.md

 Chech this [Grunt](http://gruntjs.com/) task : [grunt-angular-combine}(https://github.com/astik/grunt-angular-combine).
 This plugin was made especially for this need : producing the merged HTML file.

-You'll find all the documention to use it on the [grunt-angulr-combine getting started](https://github.com/astik/grunt-angular-combine#getting-started) page.
+You'll find all the documention to use it on the [grunt-angular-combine getting started](https://github.com/astik/grunt-angular-combine#getting-started) page.

 ## Release History